History of the world's tallest structures: Freestanding towers

 Tokyo Tower held the record of being the tallest tower in the world from 1958 to 1967.
-In addition, it held the record of being the tallest structure in Japan from 1958 to 2011, when the Tokyo Skytree (the current tallest tower in the world) surpassed it.
+In addition, it held the record of being the tallest structure in Japan from 1958 to 2011, when the Tokyo Skytree, as of 2026 the tallest tower (and third tallest structure) in the world, surpassed it.

 Towers include observation towers, monuments and other structures not generally considered to be "habitable buildings", they are meant for "regular access by humans, but not for living in or office work", meaning it excludes from this list of continuously habitable buildings and skyscrapers.
 Radio and TV masts with guy-wires for support are also excluded, since they aren't freestanding.

 Bridge towers or pylons, chimneys, transmission towers, and most large statues allow human access for maintenance, but not as part of their normal operation, and are therefore not considered to be towers.

 The CN Tower in Toronto was the world's tallest freestanding structure from 1975 to 2007.

 The following is a list of structures that have historically held the title as the tallest towers in the world.